Getting Started

 output.string

 If you want HTTY to behave like a normal byte stream, use class Protocol::HTTY::Stream.
-It splits outgoing data into HTTY chunks, flushes them through the underlying transport, and reconstructs the original bytes on read.
+It can emit the bootstrap for you, or consume it on the receiving side, and then expose the carried bytes directly.

 This is the right level when you need:

-• Simple integration: Read and write data without manually handling base64 envelopes.
+- Simple integration: Read and write bytes without manually parsing terminal control data.

 require "stringio"